 The City’s emergency services (Toronto Police Service, Toronto Fire Services, and Toronto Paramedic Services) and other divisions, agencies and corporations manage many incidents that occur on a day-to-day basis.
 As the magnitude of an emergency increases, so will the requirement for additional support from within the City.
 The City’s Emergency Operations Centre may be activated to provide support.
 The Control Group may elect to call upon neighbouring municipalities to provide mutual assistance in accordance with standing agreements.
 The City may also call upon the provincial government to provide supplemental financial and/or physical resources necessary to deal with the overall impacts of the emergency.

 The City’s Emergency Plan adopts the principles of the Incident Management System.
-The Incident Management System is a standardized approach to emergency management that encompasses personnel, facilities, equipment, procedures and communications operating within a common organizational structure.
+The Incident Management System is a standardized approach to emergency management that encompasses personnel, facilities, equipment, procedures, and communications operating within a common organizational structure.
 Incident Management System concepts and principles include comprehensive resource management, action planning, integrated communications, interoperability, a modular and scalable framework, standard terminology, and span of control.

 The five major sections of the Incident Management System (Command, Operations, Planning, Logistics and Finance & Administration) can be expanded or contracted to meet requirements as an event progresses.
+When activated, the City of Toronto staff who fill these roles are referred to as an Incident Management Team.

 Table 1: Emergency Level Notifications